About Noosaga

 Trust & Quality

-Noosaga is built to be useful, not infallible.
-Most explanatory content on the site begins as an AI-assisted draft: framework articles, concept maps, quizzes, and many relationship claims.
+Noosaga is built to be useful and inspectable.
+Most explanatory content on the site starts as a draft made with AI help: framework articles, concept maps, quizzes, and many relationship claims.
 We are explicit about that because credibility depends on knowing what was drafted, what was checked, and what still needs judgment.

-Use Noosaga as a map, not as your final citation.
+Use Noosaga as a map for orientation.
 It should help you enter a field faster, spot the major schools, and decide what to read next.
 Important claims should still be checked against primary sources and scholarly reference works.
 Our Trust & Provenance page goes into more detail.
-If you spot something wrong, use Propose edit in the workflow or let us know.
+If you spot something wrong, use Propose edit on the page or let us know.

 Where to Start